Assignment 3 - Retail Public Views and Stored Procedures

 - retail/Category -

-This exercise creates a page that lists the products in a category.
+This page lists the products in a category.

 - View: The index view has the appropriate layout so reuse it using this syntax (where products is the list of products from the LINQ query):

 - retail/Search -